 Figure 1 presents the results for the EWA aggregation rule.
 The entire period is out-of-sample and we aim at forecasting the systemic pre-crisis period (2005Q1 to 2008Q1).
-It shows that the probability of being in a systemic pre- crisis in 2002 Q2-2004 Q4 was low with a sharp increase starting in 2005 Q1.
+It shows that the probability of being in a systemic pre- crisis before 2004 Q4 was low with a sharp increase starting in 2005 Q1.
 Since the probability increases over time and increases steeply, the model provides a very good early warning system.
 The 12 quarter ahead crisis probability reaches 1 and remains there till 2008 Q1.
 The model performs very well as the crisis starts in 2008 Q1 and accordingly the probability starts dropping -we are predicting the pre-crisis not the crisis.
 After 2008 Q4, the probability of a systemic pre- crisis remains very close to zero until 2010 Q1where the probability of crisis goes back up again.
-This corresponds more or less to the timing of the precrisis for the euro area crisis, which is classified as a "residual event" in our data base (from the point of view of the algorithm this is therefore a mistake).
-The probability goes back down to low levels at the end of the pre euro crisis period and remains close to zero till the end of the sample.
+This corresponds more or less to the timing of the pre-crisis for the euro area crisis, which is classified as a "residual event" in our data base (from the point of view of the algorithm this is therefore a mistake).
+The probability goes back down to low levels at the end of the pre-euro crisis period and remains close to zero till the end of the sample.
 It seems therefore that the algorithm learns on the 1991 Q2 -1995 Q1 systemic crisis all that is necessary to be able to predict the 2008 crisis as early as 2005 Q1 (and it gives a smaller warning before the residual event of the euro area crisis).
-We show in Appendix D the results for the FS, OGD and Ridge aggregation rules.
-The FS rule also manages to give a clear and rising signal in 2005 Q1 well before the 2008 systemic crisis.
+We show in Appendix the results for the FS, OGD and Ridge aggregation rules.
+The FS rule also gives a clear and rising signal in 2005 Q1 well before the 2008 systemic crisis.
 For the OGD aggregation the results are somewhat similar to the FS aggregation rule.
 The Ridge does not perform very well.
 This is possibly a consequence of our small sample: EWA type rules are more robust in that case.
 Three aggregation rules manage to predict the pre-crisis period for the 2008 systemic crisis (the Ridge predicts mostly the euro area crisis, which is not systemic).
 For all the aggregation rules there is a second probability spike, usually smaller, linked to the pre-euro area crisis period (residual event).
+One of the main difference across the different aggregation rules in terms of methodology is the way the learning rate is picked.
+For the EWA, the FS and the Ridge it is optimised upon empirically whereas for the OGD the theoretically calibrated value of the learning rate is used.
+This said, the results across the four aggregation rules are often consistent, though not always.
+The EWA is the simplest rule and it often appears to be the most robust when samples are small.

-&lt;sup>15For the US the systemic crisis is dated 2007Q3-2009Q4.
+16For the US the systemic crisis is dated 2007Q3-2009Q4.